VladislavShter/Egregor/README.md

 When 5 specialized models analyze your problem and a **Moderator** synthesizes the result while a **Devil's Advocate** attacks the consensus — the failure rate drops to 2-5%.

 **That's the many performance gain.** the AI models themselves when asked to evaluate Egregor's output quality vs single-model output.
+> 💡 Note: this advantage isn't about expensive models — it's about architecture.
+> In the real audit case, 3 of the 5 pipeline models were **free**, yet the consilium
+> still caught critical issues that single premium models missed alone.

 ---